 Tulum was one of my favorite trips I’ve ever taken.
-There was so much to do and so much to see in the area that we were always blissfully occupied with some sort of enjoyable activity, and we had the time of our lives doing yoga on the beach at sunrise, exploring ancient ruins, swimming alongside turtles and fish in cenotes, watching thunderstorms over the jungle and meeting some of the nicest people in the world.
-If you’re looking for somewhere luxurious, healthy, eco-conscious, and completely unique, Tulum is the perfect place for you to visit!
+There was so much to do and so much to see in the area that we were always blissfully occupied with some enjoyable activity.
+We had the time of our lives doing yoga on the beach at sunrise, exploring ancient ruins, swimming alongside turtles and fish in cenotes, watching thunderstorms over the jungle, and meeting some of the nicest people in the world.
+If you’re looking for somewhere luxurious, healthy, eco-conscious, and unique, Tulum is the perfect place for you to visit!

 When to Visit

 February-May is relaxed, and not crowded, not too hot yet

 Tulum doesn’t have its own airport, so visitors have to fly into Cancún International Airport and either take a shuttle or drive the 1 hour and 45 minutes to Tulum.
 Some hotels and resorts will pick you up from the airport as part of your stay, but we rented a car, so we drove down and enjoyed the view.
 Be aware that if you have a rental car, cops may try to pull you over and extort you, and although we thankfully didn’t have this issue, we met a few people who did and ended up having to pay “on the spot fines” to the police.
 If this happens to you, and they give you a choice between paying them and getting a ticket, ask for the ticket, and they will likely give up and let you leave.
 I don’t mean to scare you because we drove our rental car for the entire week we were there all over the Yucatán and never had any problems, but it’s definitely something to be aware of if it happens so you can handle it properly.